Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 - Use both for governance, scalability, or interoperability questions
 - Together, these protocols enable enterprise-grade agentic systems

-### 2-6 When to Build Custom Al Models in Azure Foundry
+### 2-6 Build Custom AI Models in Azure Foundry - Build vs. Buy vs. Extend

 #### THE PRAGMATIC HIERARCHY

-Start here — the exam expects this approach:

 1. **Off-the-shelf models + prompt engineering + RAG**
 2. Only escalate to custom fine-tuning when that fails